-Seawater is easily assimilated into the skin and can help to replenish lost nutrients, which help recharge the body – Internally, we have our own mini interior sea, where our cells are being constantly nourished and reproduced.
+Seawater is easily assimilated into the skin and can help replenish lost nutrients, helping recharge the body.
+Internally, we have our own mini interior sea, where our cells are constantly nourished and reproduced.

-It’s also interesting to note that seawater and blood plasma have a nearly identical chemical composition in terms of mineral and trace element levels.
+It’s also interesting to note that seawater and blood plasma have a nearly identical chemical composition in mineral and trace element levels.

-Seawater is so close to the body’s internal environment, that if white blood cells are removed from the body and placed in a sterile diluted seawater solution, they are able to maintain normal cell function—this is the only solvent that will accommodate continued cellular activity.
+Seawater is so close to the body’s internal environment, that if white blood cells are removed from the body and placed in a sterile diluted seawater solution, they can maintain normal cell function—this is the only solvent that will accommodate the continued cellular activity.
 Pretty incredible right?.

 - the salt in the water helps to keep our skin free of toxins